voipbin/monorepo/docsdev/source/websocket_overview.rst

 Overview
 ========
-WebSocket is a powerful feature provided by VoIPBin that allows web applications to subscribe to specific event topics and receive real-time updates for dynamic data changes during runtime.
+WebSocket, a formidable feature within VoIPBin, empowers web applications to subscribe to specific event topics, facilitating real-time updates for dynamic data changes during runtime.

-With WebSocket, users can establish a persistent and bi-directional connection with the VoIPBin server, enabling seamless communication and event notification.

-Overall, WebSocket empowers web applications with real-time capabilities, making it an essential tool for building dynamic and interactive communication applications with VoIPBin.
+WebSocket establishes a persistent and bi-directional connection with the VoIPBin server, fostering seamless communication and event notification, ultimately bestowing web applications with real-time capabilities.
+This makes WebSocket an indispensable tool for constructing dynamic and interactive communication applications using VoIPBin.

 Topic Subscription
 ------------------
-WebSocket allows users to subscribe to specific event topics.
-Each event topic corresponds to a particular resource in the VoIPBin system.
-Users can subscribe to topics that are relevant to their application's requirements, enabling them to receive updates for specific resources of interest.
+WebSocket enables users to subscribe to distinct event topics, each corresponding to a specific resource in the VoIPBin system.
+Subscribers can tailor their topic subscriptions to match their application's needs, ensuring they receive updates for resources of interest.

-The topic format is as follows:
+The topic format follows:

 .. code::

     <resource>:<resource-id>

-For example, if the user subscribes to the topic `activeflow:74ac5405-7c70-4184-9388-1c9f8f8ce25f`, they will receive events related to the specific activeflow resource with the ID 74ac5405-7c70-4184-9388-1c9f8f8ce25f.
-Additionally, if the user subscribes to the broader topic activeflow, they will receive events for all activeflow resources in the system.
+For instance, subscribing to the topic `activeflow:74ac5405-7c70-4184-9388-1c9f8f8ce25f` results in receiving events related to the activeflow resource with the ID 74ac5405-7c70-4184-9388-1c9f8f8ce25f.
+Additionally, subscribing to the broader topic activeflow yields events for all activeflow resources in the system.

 .. code::